Jawbone/JBChartView/README.md

 		return ...; // style of line in chart
 	}

-Furthermore, the color and width of the selection bar and the color of the selected line can be customized via the <i>optional</i> protocols:
+Furthermore, the color and width of the selection view along with the color of the selected line can be customized via the <i>optional</i> protocols:

 	- (UIColor *)verticalSelectionColorForLineChartView:(JBLineChartView *)lineChartView
 	{